 There are three main types of thermostats found in homes today — manual thermostats, programmable thermostats, and smart thermostats.
 The simplest thermostats may only require occasional cleaning to work accurately.
 More advanced digital units need battery changes, software updates, and other service considerations.

 Your first step in ensuring thermostat accuracy should be to consult your owner’s manual to see what periodic maintenance the manufacturer recommends.

-Checking a Thermostat's Calibration
+How to Check a Thermostat's Calibration

-Checking the calibration of your thermostat is easy and should be done once a year, typically in the fall.
+Checking the calibration of your thermostat is easy and should be done once a year, generally in the fall.
 To do so, locate your home’s thermostat and tape an accurate thermometer on the wall next to it.
 Wait 15 minutes and check the temperature reading on both devices.